Do you know you are a people pleaser but can’t stop?

 Email chains can be deadly for people pleasers who feel undermined

 This is how people pleasing leads to blame in an office setting.
 Last week, I was in the midst of an email chain with several editors from a company I work for.
 There is a newer editor on the team with whom I was emailing.
-I already explained everything to her in Skype messenger, but she found it necessary to ask the same questions to staff members who are not in out department.
+I already explained everything to her via Skype messenger, but she found it necessary to ask the same questions to staff members who are not in our department.
 I was fired up … I’m getting fired up thinking about it.

 As a people pleaser, I thought I was being kind to her.
-Then I felt undermined by someone who constantly blame on everyone else.
+Then I felt undermined by someone who constantly puts blame on everyone else.
 She always says something like, “Oh that’s strange, Mary told me…” or “How interesting, Jeff said it was done this way…” I’ve checked with these people, they never said anything.
 Naturally, I resented her even before the email chain.
 The point was my people pleasing made me react and get fired up when it just didn’t matter.

 So many of us do this.
 It’s easy to ride with our emotions and place blame on others without considering all the variables of the issue at hand.
-It’s also important to remember that the way we are feeling prior to an event can change our perception for how we receive something.
+It’s also important to remember that the way we are feeling prior to an event can change our perception of how we receive something.
 When the issue is you, understanding helps you lighten up.

-So where is the solution in all of this?
+So where is the solution to all of this?
 Setting boundaries and choosing battles seem to be the winning forces to avoid placing blame on others.
 These are both delicate skills to master.
 Setting boundaries will help troubleshoot a situation.
 Once a boundary is established, when an issue arises again, you can nip it in the bud.
-Choosing your battles comes when an issue is established you must decide “is it worth it?”
+Choosing your battles comes when an issue is established you must decide “Is it worth it?”

 When setting boundaries, stick your guns.
 If you say “no,” be consistent.
-Boundaries are a powerful form of self care.
+Boundaries are a powerful form of self-care.
 In following up with my above example, the editor wanted my department to do work that isn’t our responsibility.
 I assertively said no across the board.
 She asked in multiple ways — the answer was always “no.” You’ll feel better in the long run, and the more appropriate boundaries you set, the healthier you will feel.
 This applies to all areas of life.

 People pleasers need to pick their battles

 As for picking your battles, ask yourself: Is it worth it?
 Or (as my sponsor suggests) how big is it?
-Like how much weight does this situation really hold to you?
+How much weight does this situation really hold on you?
 You’re in the grocery store and the seemingly unenthusiastic cashier seems to snap at you when you ask them to repeat the total for your order.
-You can only see their eyes looking back at you not giving many clues are to the level of friendlies they are exhibiting.
+You can only see their eyes looking back at you not giving many clues to the level of friendlies they are exhibiting.
 So do you jump to your conclusion and complain to a manager?
 Or realize they are probably overworked as an essential employee and didn’t snap at you, but rather raised their voice to repeat the total you asked for (remember, the mask … muffled taking … ah.)
 How big it is?
 Not that big — carry on.